fatmcgav/fatmcgav-netapp/README.markdown

       type netapp
       url https://root:secret@pfiler01.example.com

-If you attempt to run *puppet device* without this conf file, you will likely see the following error:

-    puppet device --deviceconfig test-nactl01.conf -v
-    ...
-    Error: Can't load netapp for test-nactl01: No such file or directory - /var/lib/puppet/devices/test-nactl01/netapp.yml

 ### NetApp operations
 As part of this module, there is a defined type called 'netapp::vqe', which can be used to create a volume, add a qtree and create an NFS export.
 An example of this is: